jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 import "@adaptabletools/adaptable-react-aggrid/themes/dark.css"
 ```

 This makes both the `light` and the `dark` themes available.
-You can also write your own custom theme for Adaptable - see the section below for this.
+You can also write your own custom theme for AdapTable - see the section below for this.

-A theme is basically a collection of css variables that Adaptable exposes, and you can customise.
+A theme is basically a collection of css variables that AdapTable exposes, and you can customise.
 You can have more css theme files imported in the app without them overriding each-other.

-When Adaptable applies a theme, it sets the `ab--theme-<THEME_NAME>` css className on the document HTML element - so only one theme will be applied at any given time.
+When AdapTable applies a theme, it sets the `ab--theme-<THEME_NAME>` css className on the document HTML element - so only one theme will be applied at any given time.
 **The theme name cannot contain whitespace characters - it needs to be a string which can be used as a css className**

 ### Writing a theme